Submitting to the Web Server Issue

 - IF THE WEB SERVER IS PREDICTIVE, authors MUST include, within the summary, details on validation of predictions from new data not used in training.
 N-fold cross validation studies will not be considered sufficient.
 Details should include size and composition of the validation data set (number of positive and negative cases), and several measures of predictive performance, including sensitivity, specificity, and precision.

 - IF THE WEBSITE IMPLEMENTS A META-SERVER OR COMPUTATIONAL WORKFLOW, the summary MUST describe 1) significant added value beyond the simple chaining together of existing third party software or the calculation of a consensus prediction from third party predictors and classifiers; and at least one of the following: 2) how user time for data gathering and multi-step analysis is significantly reduced, or 3) how the website offers significantly enhanced display of the data and results.

 - It is expected that the website will be maintained for at least five years.

+Proposals that are discouraged.
 In general, proposals should describe web servers that are novel.
 Proposals for tasks that are already handled by many servers are unlikely to be accepted.
-The following types of proposals are discouraged: 1) servers that aggregate data from several sources, 2) analyzers of large data files, such as high-throughput sequencing data files, unless submitted as a stand-alone program, 3) servers that produce primarily downloadable files without corresponding data visualization in the browser, 4) simple yes/no decision predictors or classifiers that lack additional useful supporting information or further analysis, and 5) new methods that have not been previously validated in a separate publication or that have been published for less than a year.
+The following types of proposals are discouraged: 1) servers that primarily aggregate data from several sources or assemble together existing third party tools, 2) servers that employ third party software that has more restrictive usage terms than the "free and open to all..." statement, 3) analyzers of large data files, such as high-throughput sequencing data files, unless submitted as a stand-alone program, 4) servers that produce primarily downloadable files without corresponding data visualization in the browser, 5) yes/no decision predictors or multi-state classifiers that lack additional useful supporting information or further analysis, and 6) new methods that have not been previously validated in a separate publication or that have been published for less than a year.

 Note that servers that provide an interface into a single database will not normally be considered for this issue, but instead should be described as part of an article devoted to the database and submitted for consideration in the annual Database Issue.